varocketry/guitar-mastery-hub/public/lessons/lesson_001_first_two_chords.md

 - ✅ But minor pain = keep going (you're building calluses)

 **When to worry**:
-- ⚠️ Sharp pain in joints or wrist = Stop, check your positioning
+- âš ï¸ Sharp pain in joints or wrist = Stop, check your positioning
-- ⚠️ Numbness or tingling = Stop, relax your grip
+- âš ï¸ Numbness or tingling = Stop, relax your grip
 - ✅ Fingertip soreness = Normal, keep going

 ---